caraortizmah/BindingInteraction/README.md

     1. Paths for the work and PDB structure.
     2. Configure folders and directories for the user project.
-    3. Run pipeline over user project.
+    3. Run pipeline on user project.

 ## Notepadding